ankit7540/H2-PolarizabilityDerivatives/README.md

 # H2-PolarizabilityDerivatives
-Set of data on polarizability with programs for obtaining the derivative of polarizability invariants (for H2, HD and D2) for specific inter-nuclear distance specific to a state defined by rovibrational wavefunction.
+Set of data on the invariants of polarizability (mean polarizability and anisotropy) with programs for obtaining the derivatives of these invariants (for H2, HD and D2) for specific inter-nuclear distance defined by rovibrational wavefunction for some state.